wordofwarning/wordofwarning.org/current/2015-autumnwinter/makishi/index.md

 *Presented by* Contact + Word of Warning

 ####In Brief
-With characteristic wit, Stacy offers up a secular evening prayer (vesper), delving into the undercurrents of *Moby Dick*, pop music and Hollywood blockbusters.
+A characteristically quirky, subversive sermon of souls searching, humour and absurd home truths.

 ####Venue + Booking Details
 Dates: Tuesday 17 + Wednesday 18 November 2015, 8pm
 [Venue: Contact (space 1)](http://contactmcr.com/visit/getting-here), Oxford Road, Manchester, M15 6JA
 [Tickets: £13/7](http://contactmcr.com/whats-on/40896-stacy-makishi-vesper-time/booking/)
-Special offers: (TBC) buy nine tickets + get your tenth free.
+Special offers: buy nine tickets + get your tenth free.
 Box Office Tel: 0161 274 0600

 ####Access Information
 Age advisory: 16+ With no interval, the show lasts approximately 60 minutes.
 English spoken word and ???.
+Wednesday 18 November's performance is BSL interpreted.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####More
 Last seen in [2013's performance to die for](/archive/2013-autumnwinter/makishi), Stacy Makishi returns to Manchester in a solo show that draws on her stand-up comedy roots and theatrical sense of the uncanny… Looking at loss and mourning, and Stacy's one-time wish to be a missionary, *Vesper Time* weaves together the undercurrents of *Moby Dick* alongside 80s and 90s pop culture to offer up a 'vesper', a secular evening prayer.